da4throux/MMM-Paris-RATP-PG/README.md

 * destination: mandatory, either 'A' or 'R'
 ### Traffic
 * line: mandatory, based on https://api-ratp.pierre-grimaud.fr/v3/traffic set the line as: [type, line], such as: ['metros', 6], ['rers', 'A']...
+* hideTraffic: optional, array of string, if a traffic status belongs to the array, then the traffic is not shown (see the example for usage)
 ### Common in Transportation lines
 * maximumEntries: optional, int, default = 2, //if the APIs sends several results for the incoming transport how many should be displayed
 * converToWaitingTime: optional, boolean, default = true, // messages received from API can be 'hh:mm' in that case convert it in the waiting time 'x mn'